Poem about Santorini

-Poem about Santorini by the Greek poet George Seferis: Santorini is a magnificent island with a natural setting so beautiful that it almost looks like a dream.
-The amalgamation of beautiful villages with white houses, the long sandy beaches with crystal clear waters, the archaeological sites that reek of a glorious history, the massive volcano, great food and awesome people make Santorini an experience of a lifetime.
+A poem about Santorini by the Greek poet George Seferis: Santorini is a magnificent island with a natural setting so beautiful that it almost looks like a dream.
+The amalgamation of beautiful villages with white houses, the long sandy beaches with crystal clear waters, the archaeological sites that reek of a glorious history, the massive volcano, great food, and awesome people make Santorini an experience of a lifetime.
 It is but natural that Santorini has inspired many over the ages including philosophers and poets like George Seferis.

 Santorini - The naked child

 Bend if you can to the dark sea forgetting

 that trod your sleep in the other, the sunken life.

 Write if you can on your last shell